 N-nitrosodimethylamine (NDMA) has been found to induce tumors in rats and other lab animals and associated with an increased risk of several cancers in humans.
 The primary cancers linked to patients who took NDMA-contaminated ranitidine drugs are colorectal and uterine cancer.

 N-nitrosodimethylamine is an organic chemical - a naturally occurring waste product of certain types of industrial and natural processes.
-Because it mixes easily with water, it can contaminate groundwater, which affects the soils as well.
 NDMA produces significantly increased incidences of tumors in either species.

 Ranitidine sold under the trade name Zantac among others, is a common prescription and over-the-counter drug used in the treatment of stomach and duodenal ulcers, heartburn, esophagitis, and Zollinger-Ellison syndrome.
 Over the past few months, multiple pharmaceutical suppliers have recalled batches of the drug to possible contamination by a potential carcinogen.
 New information has come to light about the potential risk that patients might face if they took the contaminated ranitidine products for any length of time, including an elevated risk for developing uterine cancer.

 Exposure to high amounts of NDMA is thought to cause cancer, according to national and international reports: